Learning Decision-Focused Uncertainty Sets in Robust Optimization: Introduction

 \subsection{Related work}

 \paragraph{Data-driven robust optimization.} Data-driven robust optimization has gained wide popularity, by constructing uncertainty sets through data-driven approximations of the unknown data-generating distribution.
-Using hypothesis testing,~\cite{bertsimas_data-driven_2018} pair a priori assumptions on the distribution with different statistical tests, and obtain various uncertainty sets with different shapes, computational properties, and modeling power.
-Similar approaches construct data-driven sets using quantile estimation~\citep{hong2022ms}, type-$\infty$ Wasserstein distance~\citep{wassinf}, and deep learning clustering techniques~\citep{GOERIGK2023106087}.
-All these methods rely on a two-step procedure which separates the construction of the uncertainty set from the resulting robust optimization problem, and often enforces a high coverage requirement on the selected uncertainty sets.
+Using approaches such as quantile estimation~\citep{hong2022ms}, bounding the type-$\infty$ Wasserstein distance~\citep{wassinf}, constructing intersections of multiple single-measure-based ambiguity sets~\citep{tanoumanddata}, and applying deep learning clustering techniques~\citep{GOERIGK2023106087}, significant attention has been given to modeling the distribution.
+In fact, the majority of these methods rely on a two-step procedure which separates the construction of the uncertainty set from the resulting robust optimization problem, and often enforces a high coverage requirement on the selected uncertainty sets.
 As noted by~\cite{ben-tal_robust_2009}, however, this requirement may be unnecessary.
 Recently,~\cite{gupta} proves that while convex problems require \gls{DRO} ambiguity sets with high coverage to guarantee constraint satisfaction, traditional \gls{DRO} ambiguity sets for concave problems are significantly larger than the asymptotically optimal sets.
-In order to find non coverage-based and potentially smaller uncertainty sets that offer improved performance for targeted robust optimization problems, we turn to ideas in differentiable optimization.
-Recent developments in differentiable convex optimization have enabled a popular {\it end-to-end} approach of training a predictive model to minimize loss on a downstream optimization task~\citep{amos1, end1,end2,end3,end-to-end,predict_opt}, for which we also point to the survey by~\cite{end-survey}.
-Our approach adapts this idea, training instead the shape of the uncertainty set on its performance on parametric robust optimization problems.
-While developing this work, we became aware of a concurrent work with a similar goal of fitting decision-focused uncertainty sets.
-In their work, \cite{schuurmans2023distributionally} construct \gls{DRO} ambiguity sets which constrain only the worst-case distribution along the direction in which the expected cost of an approximate solution increases most rapidly.
+To reduce conservatism,~\cite{bertsimas_data-driven_2018} use hypothesis testing to pair a priori assumptions on the distribution with different statistical tests, and obtain various uncertain-constraint-dependent uncertainty sets with different shapes, computational properties, and modeling power.
+These sets are non coverage-based, and offer improved performance for the targeted constraints.
+Similarly,~\cite{vanparys2021data} use a \gls{DRO} approach with constraints on out-of-sample disappointment to find least conservative cost-estimators and optimizers for stochastic optimization problems.
+We go one step further, and construct parametric uncertainty sets to optimize {\it target performance metrics} for particular {\it families of contextual \gls{RO} problems}.
+To this end, we turn to ideas in differentiable optimization.
+Recent developments in differentiable convex optimization have enabled a popular {\it end-to-end} approach of training a predictive model to minimize loss on a downstream optimization task~\citep{amos1, end1,end2,end3,end-to-end,predict_opt}, for which we also point to the surveys by~\cite{end-survey} and~\cite{dfl}.
+Our approach adapts this idea, training instead the shape of the uncertainty set on its performance on parametric \gls{RO} problems.
+In a work with a similar goal, \cite{schuurmans2023distributionally} construct \gls{DRO} ambiguity sets which constrain only the worst-case distribution along the direction in which the expected cost of an approximate solution increases most rapidly.
 Our work, however, considers a broader class of optimization problems and uncertainty sets, and can directly tackle joint chance constraints using hyperparameter tuning.